J-Culture: 花より団子 ( = Hana yori dango ) + お花見 ( = Ohanami)

 Temples, parks, river sides, mountains, etc.

-but the famous locations that you can see beautiful cherry blossoms are called
+but the famous locations where you can see beautiful cherry blossoms are called

 :rrrr:桜の名所 = sakura no meisho